eSIM in Italy: everything you need to know

 So how does a roaming eSIM compare with local eSIMs?

-Local SIMs are charging about USD 2.12 per GB.
-The price per GB on Sim to fly is USD 3.10 of per GB on the first package then only USD 2.50 for add on packages.
-This makes the eSIM2Fly roaming sim competitive with the local eSIMs in price per GB.
+Local SIMs are charging about 2.12 USD per GB.
+The price per GB on Sim2Fly is 3.10 USD per GB on the first package and 2.50 USD for add-on packages.
+This makes the eSIM2Fly roaming SIM competitive with the local eSIMs in price per GB.

 In the graph above, we see the equivalent cost of 6 GB when priced in USD.